solonkarapa/Website/content/home/teaching.md

 - This is the [handbook](/teaching/BrilliantClub_Handbook.pdf) for the course I teach as a Brilliant club tutor.
 [The Brilliant Club](https://thebrilliantclub.org/) is a charity aiming to increase the number of pupils from under-represented backgrounds progressing to highly selective universities.

-   The material is designed for Key stage 4 pupils but can be easily adapted to Key stage 5. <br>
+   The material is designed for Key stage 4 pupils but can be easily adapted to Key stage 5. <br><br>

    Cite this work as: Solon Karapanagiotis.
 Which bicycle lock should I buy?
 A journey to decision making under uncertainty, 2019.